 On March 15, 2018, several individuals, entities and associations involved in or related to the commercial trucking industry (the "Trucking Plaintiffs") filed a class action lawsuit against the Commission, several individuals in their individual capacity and in their official capacity related to the Commission, an individual in her individual capacity and in her official capacity as Chair of the Commission and as Secretary of Transportation, and Governor Wolf, in both his individual and official capacity (the "Defendants").
 The litigation is captioned Owner Operator Independent Drivers Association, Inc. et al. v.
 Pennsylvania Turnpike Commission et al., No. 1:18-cv-00608-SHR (United States District Court for the Middle District of Pennsylvania) (the "Lawsuit").
-The Trucking Plaintiffs alleged that Act 44 of 2007, as amended by Act 89 of 2013 (hereinafter, "Act 44/89"), violated the Commerce Clause and the right to travel under the U.S. Constitution, either facially or as applied, because the Commission improperly imposes Turnpike tolls beyond that which is necessary for the operation and maintenance of the System and that the Commission expends toll revenues for purposes other than the operation and maintenance of the System.
+The Trucking Plaintiffs alleged that Act 44 of 2007, as amended by Act 89 of 2013 (hereinafter, "Act 44/89"), violated the Commerce Clause and the right to travel under the U.S. Constitution, either facially or as applied.

+The Trucking Plaintiffs alleged that the Commission improperly imposes Turnpike tolls beyond that which is necessary for the operation and maintenance of the System and that the Commission expends toll revenues for purposes other than the operation and maintenance of the System.
 The Lawsuit sought, among other things, the following injunctive remedies: (1) a permanent injunction enjoining the Commission from issuing any further bonds or incurring any additional debt for the purpose of making Act 44/89 payments; and (2) a permanent injunction prohibiting the Commission from using toll revenues to make payments on outstanding bonds issued to meet Act 44/89 obligations.
-Moreover, the Lawsuit seeks certain monetary damages including a refund of a portion of certain tolls allegedly imposed upon the Trucking Plaintiffs" use of the System in excess of what was reasonably necessary to pay for the cost of operating and maintaining the System, together with any legally applicable interest and other compensation.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Development and Pending Litigation - Commission Litigation".
-In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in the Lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the 2019A Subordinate Bonds under the Trust Estate could be subject to execution of a judgment in favor of the Trucking Plaintiffs.
+Moreover, the Lawsuit seeks certain monetary damages including a refund of a portion of certain tolls allegedly imposed upon the Trucking Plaintiffs' use of the System in excess of what was reasonably necessary to pay for the cost of operating and maintaining the System, together with any legally applicable interest and other compensation.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Litigation - Commission Litigation" for a description of the issuance of Commission senior revenue bonds and subordinate revenue bonds for the purposes described therein.
+In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in the Lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the 2019 Subordinate Bonds under the Trust Estate, potentially could be subject to execution of a judgment in favor of the Trucking Plaintiffs.

-The Commission along with all of the other Defendants have been vigorously defending Act 44/89 and the propriety of the Commission's imposition and use of Turnpike toll revenues in court.
+The Commission along with all of the other Defendants had been vigorously defending Act 44/89 and the propriety of the Commission's imposition and use of Turnpike Toll revenues in court.
 All Defendants filed motions to dismiss the complaint.
 In addition, the Commission had filed an alternative motion for summary judgment.
 The Commission's motions asserted that Act 44/89, the amount of the Tolls and the use of the Toll revenues violate neither the Commerce Clause nor the Constitutional right to travel.
-The Commission also asserted that the uses of toll revenues fall within Congressional authorization
+The Commission also asserted that the uses of toll revenues fall within Congressional authorization.